Sander Smit

-Sander Smit (/nl/; born 29 July 1985) is a Dutch politician of the Farmer–Citizen Movement (BBB), who has been a Member of the European Parliament since 2024.
+Sander Smit (/nl/; born 29 July 1985) is a Dutch politician of the Farmer–Citizen Movement (BBB), who has been a Member of the European Parliament (MEP) since 2024.

 Political career

 Smit was a member of the Hof van Twente Municipal Council on behalf of the Christian Democratic Appeal (CDA), and he worked for eight years as policy advisor of MEP Annie Schreijer-Pierik.
 He later joined the Farmer–Citizen Movement (BBB), founded by former CDA member Caroline van der Plas in 2019, and he was the party’s lead candidate in the June 2024 European Parliament election.
 He positioned his party politically between the European People's Party and the European Conservatives and Reformists, and he said he intended to cooperate with both.
 BBB won two seats, joining the European People's Party Group, and Smit was elected to the European Parliament.